MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :figwidth: 400px
     :target: ../_static/images/PreP1.PNG

-The first step is to unscrew the clamps from the bed.
+If you are using the Eryone ER-20, the first step is to unscrew the clamps from the bed.
 Be careful not to lose these as they are very small but very important.
+Once the clamps are off, carefully take the glass bed off and lay it on the desk.

 .. figure:: ../_static/images/PreP2.PNG
     :figwidth: 400px
     :target: ../_static/images/PreP2.PNG

-Once the clamps are off and laid to the side take the glass plate off on the printer and lay it on the table.
-Be gentle and extra careful as the plate is glass and can break.
-Next, grab your cleaning supplies; you will need Windex, Isopropyl Alcohol, Two
+If your are using the Prusa, simply take of the magnetic bed and lay it on the desk.

-Microfiber Cloths, and your printer’s scraper.
+Next, grab your cleaning supplies; you will need Windex, Isopropyl Alcohol, Two Microfiber Cloths, and your printer’s scraper.

 .. figure:: ../_static/images/cleaning.jpg